zediious/tpfz-sprinkles/content/en/docs/Notable Mods/combatoverhaul.md

 Another feature of the mod is the Player Headtracking feature.
 Your character will automatically look in the direction you are facing with your camera (provided you're not looking behind your character, unless you're an owl?).
 If you are locked on to an NPC, your character will look at them instead.
 Nothing boosts the connection to your character more than seeing them look exactly where you are looking.

-Overall, this mod is probably one of the best mods ever made, and is a stable in any list intent on making third-person gameplay a blast.
+Overall, this mod is probably one of the best mods ever made, and is a staple in any list intent on making third-person gameplay a blast.

 ## [SmoothCam](https://www.nexusmods.com/skyrimspecialedition/mods/41252)